techiediaries/techiediaries/_posts/2020/angular-9/angular-firebase/2019-01-10-angular-9-firebase-authentication-email-google-and-password.md

 ```

 We are done with the authentication service.
 Next, we need to create the login and register UIs.

+You can also read how to implement [authentication with TypeScript/Node](https://www.techiediaries.com/angular/jwt-rest-api-auth-node-typescript-typeorm-database/) stack.

 ### Implementing the Angular 9 Login UI